Blendify/blender-manual/trunk/blender_docs/manual/animation/shape_keys.rst

    Current Value of the Shape Key (0.0 to 1.0).

 Mute
-   This visually disables the shape key in the 3D view.
+   This visually disables the shape key in the 3D View.

 Add
    Add a new shape key to the list.